 We choose a baseline sample intended to make refugee allocations as close as possible to a random assignment.
 First, we include immigrants granted first visas from 1986 to 2003.
-This allows us to look
+This allows us to look at outcomes up to thirteen years after the refugee visa was granted, that is, outcomes ten years after the longest years of stay as required by the policy change in 1999.

-&lt;sup>13There is no attrition in our main empirical exercise by construction.
+&lt;sup>14There is no attrition in our main empirical exercise by construction.
 All controls are measured at the time the residence permit was granted, so we observe these for all immigrants.
-The main outcome variable is a dummy which takes the value of
+The main outcome variable is a dummy which takes the value of one if an immigrant is still in her placement location.
+We record a zero for this outcome variable if the immigrant either resides in another commuting zone in Denmark or if she drops out of the data for any reason.
+This is important to avoid selection, as non-refugee immigrants are more likely than refugees to leave Denmark rather than move to another Danish commuting zone.